 - Transfer the pan to a rack and let the cookies rest for 5 minutes, then turn them out on the racks and allow them to cool completely.

-- To make the filling: Working with a stand mixer fitted with the paddle attachment, or in a medium bowl with a hand mixer, beat the butter, marshmallow crème, sugar and salt together on medium-high speed, scraping the bowl and beater(s) as needed, for about 3 minutes, until very smooth.
-Lower the mixer speed, add the dulce de leche and beat until thoroughly blended.
+- Working with a stand mixer fitted with the paddle attachment, or in a medium bowl with a hand mixer, beat the butter, marshmallow crème, sugar and salt together on medium-high speed, scraping the bowl and beater(s) as needed, for about 3 minutes, until very smooth.

-- Using a spoon or a small cookie scoop, place the filling on the flat sides of half of the cookies; sandwich with the other cookies, flat sides down.
-The cookies can be eaten now, but the filling benefits from a 30-minute stay in the refrigerator.
-Just don’t eat them from the fridge — you’ll deprive yourself of the cookies’ wonderful texture.
+- The cookies can be eaten now, but the filling benefits from a 30-minute stay in the refrigerator.
+Just don’t eat them from the fridge — you’ll deprive yourself of the cookies’ wonderful texture

 - The unfilled cookies can be kept covered at room temperature for up to 1 day.
 Once filled, they can be kept covered in the refrigerator for a day or two, but they’re really best the day they’re made.